 This two-certificate training program targets patient safety, teaches a suicide screening tool, a best practice rapid assessment protocol, and updates emerging practice standards.

-The course includes 1 hour of content on how to prevent veteran suicide.
+The course also includes 1 hour of content on how to prevent veteran suicide.

 QPR Gatekeeper Training for Suicide Prevention is the most researched, tested, and evaluated universal suicide intervention program available today.
-Taught to more than 1.5 million people by 15,000 instructors since 1998, the intervention has been adapted for a variety of settings, e.g., law enforcement, medical, schools, and others.
-QPR training is supported by dozens of published studies, which include four large random clinical trials - the gold standard for evidence of effectiveness.
-Please see the official listing and description at: http://www.nrepp.samhsa.gov/ViewIntervention.aspx?id=299 or just Google "QPR NREPP."
+Taught to more than 2.5 million people by 15,000 instructors since 1998, the intervention has been adapted for a wide variety of settings.
+Supported by dozens of published studies, which include random clinical trials - the gold standard for evidence of effectiveness - please see the official listing and description at: http://www.nrepp.samhsa.gov/ViewIntervention.aspx?id=299 or just Google "QPR NREPP."

 QPR for Nurses is listed as an approved adaptation of the QPR methodology.

 The QPR for Nurses program is intended to prevent suicide not just among patients, but among nurses, their co-workers and family members.
-This earn this certificate requires a minimum of 6 hours of training and passing a national clinical and content exam.
+To earn this certificate requires a minimum of 7 hours of training and passing a national clinical and content exam.

 International students please note